 Especially when entering wild (unsurveyed – we also call these virgin) caves, as these are more likely to have some loose debris.
 If you suspect some rocks are unstable, be sure not to dislodge them.
 Most lethal accidents involve rockfall while the caver was descending or ascending – and the rocks were dislodged by their own gear.

-Falling and slipping due to poor footing is a major cause for fatalities.
+Falling and slipping due to poor footing is a major cause of fatalities.
 Caves can be quite treacherous and slippery.
 Make sure you have enough points of contact.
-Also be sure to wear the right kind of shoes.
+Also, be sure to wear the right kind of shoes.
 Generally, you can simply wear all-rubber wellies.
 They will do just fine.
-If you want to know more about picking the right shoes, read my buyer's guide on wellies.
+If you want to know more about picking the right shoes, read my buyer’s guide on wellies.